-The big contributors are not just contributing sediment, but nutrients and trash, and even stuff we hardly ever think about these days, like DDT (banned since 1972) or PCBs (banned since 1979) which are still found in the soil and are released as soil is reworked and storms carry it downstream.
+The big contributors are not just contributing sediment, but nutrients and trash, and even stuff we hardly ever think about these days, like DDT (banned since 1972) or PCBs (banned since 1979) which are still found in the soil and are released as soil is reworked by stormflows and runoff carries it downstream.

 The variation in annual rainfall and streamflow, and in the intensity of the peak annual storm, produce dramatic changes in the appearance and biological functioning of the region's streams.
-Although I've mentioned the Ventura River previously, to show this change and functioning business better we'll now focus on it.
+Although I've mentioned the Ventura River previously, to better show this change and functioning business we'll now focus on it.